 I am a finnish (born in Lapland) artist, choreographer and a doctoral fellow in Artistic Research in the Performing Arts Research Centre in the University of the Arts Helsinki.
 My artistic works examine the choreographic relations between simultaneous multidirectional movement, dis-/embodiment, corporeality and materiality in various scales and contexts.
 My work is informed by contemporary speculative fiction, interplanetary culture and the notion of queer space.

-My artistic practice is currently evolving in the process of my doctoral artistic research -project, which examines choreography as a reading practice.
-In the research the notion of choreography operates simultaneously as an analytical device, problem to be examined, and as an artistic outcome.
-The primary method for the research is choreographic experimental practice, which delves into the process of dynamic place-taking in which human body couples into the surrounding movements and kinaesthetic fields from microscopic to telescopic, and beyond, without the aim of mastering the movement.
+My doctoral artistic research project examines choreography as reading practice.
+In the research, the notion of choreography operates simultaneously as an analytical device, problem to be examined, and an artistic outcome.
+The primary method for the research is choreographic experimental practice that delves into the process of dynamic place-taking in which the human body couples with surrounding movements, from microscopic to telescopic and beyond, without the aim of mastering the movement.

-from choreographer towards choreoreader
+from choreographer to choreoreader

-from choreographing towards choreoreading
+from choreographing to choreoreading

-from human body vessel towards human atmospheric organism
+from human vessel to human atmospheric organism

 The doctoral project is supervised by Ph.D., choreographer Michael Kliën, Duke University, Durham, and prof. Jan Kaila, Fine Arts Academy, Helsinki